 A combined course is the starting point for the "-1" course sequence and the "-2" course sequence.
 Each "-1" topic area requires that students develop a conceptual knowledge base and skill set that will be useful for whatever course sequence are meant to build upon previous knowledge and to progress from simple to more complex conceptual understandings.

 This course sequence is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into the majority of trades and for direct entry into the work force.
 Topics include algebra, geometry, measurement, number, statistics, and probability.

-Prerequisite: A mark of 60%in the previous course is highly recommended.
+(5 credits each) Minimum mark of 65% in the previous course is highly recommended